jasonmcnamara/hamel-demo/README.md

 Demo site working on for a business.
-Uncomplete
+Ongoing project